larryhastings/big/README.md

   completely, rather than modifying the line.
 * [`lines_strip_comments`](#lines_strip_commentsli-comment_separators--quotes--backslash-rstriptrue-triple_quotestrue)
   handles comment characters anywhere in the line, although it can ignore comments inside quoted strings.
-It truncates the line but still always yields the line.
+It always yields the line, whether or not it's truncated the line.

 For more information, see the deep-dive on
 [**`lines` and lines modifier functions.**](#lines-and-lines-modifier-functions)